pilars-protocols/governance/org-docs/CHARTER.md

 ## 2. Steering Committee

 **2.1 Purpose**.
-The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+The Steering Committee will be responsible for:

+-  Overseeing the PILARS protocols releasing at least one version which has a DOI (Digital Object Identifier) issued by the University of Queensland, and to oversee the
+-  Approving final drafts of one or more articles about PILARS which will become the recommended way of citing the protocols

 **2.2 Composition**.
 The Steering Committee voting members are listed in the steering-committee.md file in the repository.
 Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.